jlgerber/packwrap/README.md

 # Packwrap - Package/Wrapper system

+I am going to say up front that this is a simple DCC wrapper system circa 2000.
+It would have been written in Perl, and it would have been more full featured than this.
+However, it is a fairly mindless vehicle to play with Golang.
+And it is fine for home...

 ## Introduction

 Packwrap is designed to solve a couple of common problems in VFX.
 Namely, it aims to handle environment initialization, application invocation, tool chain creation.